Apartment Room Share NYC: The Ultimate Renting Guide

 How Many Pay Stubs Should You Provide a Landlord?

 The last 2-3 pay stubs will be required.
-If you receive direct deposit statements you can submit these.
+If you receive direct deposit statements, you can submit them.

-You can also instead highlight them on your bank statements.
-If you’re working freelance you can submit 1099s, your invoices, and payments.
+You can also highlight them on your bank statements instead.
+You can submit 1099s, invoices, and payments if you work freelance.

 Find out what it takes for a freelancer to qualify.